 Bruce and Kathy Workman, owners of Edelweiss Cheese Authentic Wisconsin, LLC welcome you!

 Our Edelweiss Cheese Shop in New Glarus, Wisconsin focuses on hand-crafted specialties, primarily artisan cheeses from Wisconsin cheesemakers.
 We also have a large variety of great local beers.
 Be sure to browse our selection of items displaying the workmanship of regional craftsmen.
 We invite you to experience a little taste of Wisconsin!

 Bruce Workman – Master Cheesemaker

-Bruce holds nine masters for cheese and is the Master Cheesemaker and owner of Edelweiss Creamery.
+Bruce holds twelve masters for cheese and is the Master Cheesemaker and owner of Edelweiss Creamery.
 He has made cheese for forty years beginning with a job before and after high school.
 Bruce and Kathy Workman purchased and refurbished a small factory which was founded in 1916.
 He opened Edelweiss Creamery in April 2004.
 At Edelweiss Creamery Bruce makes artisan cheese which means in small batches.
 His signature cheese is Emmentaler which is made in a traditional copper vat.
 The finished wheels weigh an average of 180 pounds.
 It has a thin poly cover with the number of the factory and his signature demonstrating authenticity and integrity in each wheel.